soiboi/soiboi/README.md

 - Currently out of Fresno, CA.

 My repositories are made up of a combination of academic and personal projects.
-Some of my current personal project include a developing stock prediction applicaiton, sports prediction application and company web application.
+Some of my current personal project include a stock prediction applicaiton, Drive-thru and line estimation application, sports prediction application and company web application.

 If you need to reach me, below is my information.
   Phone: 559-612-2926